-If you suspect that you’re suffering from gastritis or stomach ulcers, contact us today for treatment and pain relief.
-Dr. Anthony Borcich is a board-certified NYC gastroenterologist with over 30 years of experience treating patients suffering from a wide range of gastrointestinal conditions, including gastritis and stomach ulcers.
+If you suspect that you’re suffering from gastritis or stomach ulcer, contact us today for treatment and pain relief.
+Dr. Anthony Borcich is a board-certified NYC gastroenterologist with over 30 years of experience treating patients suffering from a wide range of gastrointestinal conditions, including gastritis and stomach ulcer.
 Dr. Borcich is known for his compassionate and personalized patient care and offers the latest diagnostic tests and treatments to meet your unique needs.

 What is gastritis?

 Gastritis is defined as inflammation of the stomach lining.
 Gastritis can lead to stomach lining erosion, malabsorption (poor absorption of vitamins and nutrients) and, while uncommon, it can even result in stomach cancer.
 It is a common affliction that impacts millions of Americans each year.
 Gastritis can occur suddenly (acute) or it may be a chronic, ongoing condition.
 Depending on the cause of your gastritis, stomach ulcers are one possible condition that can develop as a result.

 Inflammation of the stomach lining can be caused by a number of different factors, which include:

 - Frequent or long-term use of NSAID pain-relieving medications, such as aspirin, ibuprofen, and naproxen

 - Helicobacter pylori (H. pylori) bacteria in the stomach

 - Autoimmune gastritis (pernicious anemia)